plotJ/ICP-Bridge/README.md

 # ICP Bridge - Cross-Chain Testnet Bridge

-ICP Bridge is a decentralized application (dApp) that enables cross-chain transactions between different testnets, deployed on the Internet Computer Protocol (ICP).
+ICP Bridge is a DApp that runs on the ICP infrastructure, and allows bridging from EVM to ICP chains.

 ## Deployed Canisters